MaistrenkoAnton/Django-Currency-Exchange/README.rst

 Convert from one currency to another
 ------------------------------------

-Here's an example of converting 10 Euros to Brazilian Reais:
+Here's an example of converting 10 American Dollars to Chinese Renminbi:

 .. code-block:: python

-    from moneyed import Money
     from currency_open_exchange.utils import convert
     amount, currency = convert(10, "EUR", "BRL")